computational-metabolomics/mogi-docs/index.rst

 '''''''''''''''''''''''''
 The **django-mogi** application inherits all of the detailed applications below to create ready to go framework for organising metabolomics studies with Galaxy and ISA.
-See the `example code <https://domain.invalid/>`_ and an `example code <https://domain.invalid/>`_ for how a Django project utilises the MOGI suite.
+See the `example code <https://domain.invalid/>`_ and an `example site <https://domain.invalid/>`_ for how a Django project utilises the MOGI suite.

 However each application has been developed to be `reusable <https://docs.djangoproject.com/en/2.0/intro/reusable-apps/#reusability-matters>`_ to allow for more general functionality to be used in other Django projects and applications.

+The figure below shows how the applications fit within Django project website

 .. image:: django-summary-update-plain.svg